Ice Age Trail: History

-It was established by Act of Congress in 1980, in large part as a result of the efforts of Reuss, who in 1976 authored the book On the Trail of the Ice Age.
-The first person to backpack the entire length of the Ice Age Trail was 20-year-old James J. Staudacher of Shorewood, Wisconsin during the summer of 1979.
+In 1980, the trail was finally established by an Act of Congress, in large part due to the efforts of Reuss, who a few years before had authored the book On the Trail of the Ice Age (1976).

+The previous year, during the summer of 1979, the first person to backpack the entire length of the Ice Age Trail, which had not yet been formally established, was 20-year-old James J. Staudacher of Shorewood, Wisconsin.
 He started at Potawatomi State Park in May 1979.
 Staudacher received maps with the proposed route and supply packages from Reuss and completed the walk at St. Croix Falls in August.
 Portions of the trail used existing trails in the northern unit of Kettle Moraine State Forest.

+In 2023, the National Park Service recognized the trail as a unit of the National Park Service.
+Two other national scenic trails also became the country’s newest units of the National Park Service.

 Use

 The trail is open primarily to hiking, although other activities are allowed where the trail follows other existing routes.
-The trail received an estimated annual usage of 2.3 million people from a 2019 survey.
+A 2019 survey gave an estimated annual usage of 2.3 million people for the trail.

 The trail is divided into just over one hundred segments.
-These segments range in length between about one and 16 miles.
-Though segmented, in many places along the way, coming out of the woods at the end of one segment simply means crossing the road and re-entering the woods alongside the sign welcoming you to the next.
+These segments range in length from about 1 to 16 mi.
+Although segmented, the transition between segments is often simply crossing a road running through the woods, where a sign welcomes you to the next segment.

-There are numerous opportunities for longer-distance treks, with camping opportunities including shelters in both units of the Kettle Moraine State Forest.
-More recently, the Trail Alliance has developed several Distributed Camping Areas spaced as to encourage more backpacking treks--22 such areas exist today (as of January 2023).
-On the northwestern third of the trail, tent camping is allowed in some areas (particularily in Lincoln and Langlade Counties) provided you place your tent at least 200 feet from the trail.
+The trail offers numerous options for longer-distance treks, with camping facilities, including shelters, available in both units of the Kettle Moraine State Forest.
+More recently, the Trail Alliance has developed several "dispersed camping areas" (DCAs), spaced to encourage more overnight backpacking treks.
+As of January 2023, 22 DCAs have been developed.

+On the northwestern third of the trail, tent camping is allowed in some areas (particularly in Lincoln and Langlade Counties), provided tents are placed at least 200 ft from the trail.

-As of 2020, there are 19 local IATA chapters which are trying to turn connecting routes into permanent segments.
-The chapters' biggest obstacle is acquiring land from private owners and permanently protecting it.
+As of 2020, 19 local IATA chapters are working to try to turn connecting routes into permanent segments.
+The chapters' biggest obstacle has been acquiring land from private owners and permanently protecting it.
 Several trail chapters offer awards for completing hikes of all segments within their jurisdiction, and the Alliance also has a "cold cache" program to encourage hikers to seek out glacial features along the trail using GPS receivers.

 One study of trail users found that those who stay overnight are more likely to camp than use other forms of lodging.